 Libertine allows you to use standard desktop applications in Ubuntu Touch.

-To install applications you may use the phone’s Settings interface or you may use the command line as described further below.
+To install applications you can use the Settings interface on your Ubuntu Touch device, or the command-line as described further below.

 Create a container¶

 The first step is to create a container where applications can be installed:

 Open Settings and scroll down to Libertine under the System sub-heading.